08 Jul The Russian Sleep Experiment

 The most injured of the three was taken to the only surgical operating room that the facility had.
 In the process of preparing the subject to have his organs placed back within his body it was found that he was effectively immune to the sedative they had given him to prepare him for the surgery.
 He fought furiously against his restraints when the anesthetic gas was brought out to put him under.
-He managed to tear most of the way through a 4 inch wide leather strap on one wrist, even through the weight of a 200 pound soldier holding that wrist as well.
+He managed to tear most of the way through a 4-inch wide leather strap on one wrist, even though the weight of a 200-pound soldier was holding that wrist as well.
 It took only a little more anesthetic than normal to put him under, and the instant his eyelids fluttered and closed, his heart stopped.
-In the autopsy of the test subject that died on the operating table it was found that his blood had triple the normal level of oxygen.
+In the autopsy of the test subject that died on the operating table, it was found that his blood had triple the normal level of oxygen.
 His muscles that were still attached to his skeleton were badly torn and he had broken 9 bones in his struggle to not be subdued.
 Most of them were from the force his own muscles had exerted on them.

 The second survivor had been the first of the group of five to start screaming.
 His vocal cords destroyed he was unable to beg or object to surgery, and he only reacted by shaking his head violently in disapproval when the anesthetic gas was brought near him.
-He shook his head yes when someone suggested, reluctantly, they try the surgery without anesthetic, and did not react for the entire 6 hour procedure of replacing his abdominal organs and attempting to cover them with what remained of his skin.
+He shook his head yes when someone suggested, reluctantly, they try the surgery without anesthetic, and did not react for the entire 6-hour procedure of replacing his abdominal organs and attempting to cover them with what remained of his skin.
 The surgeon presiding stated repeatedly that it should be medically possible for the patient to still be alive.
-One terrified nurse assisting the surgery stated that she had seen the patients mouth curl into a smile several times, whenever his eyes met hers.
+One terrified nurse assisting the surgery stated that she had seen the patient’s mouth curl into a smile several times, whenever his eyes met hers.